 with a .catch

-When using a .then
+When using only a .then

-only, if the onFulfilled
+, if the onFulfilled

 function errors, it won't be caught by the onRejected